mediaelement/mediaelement/docs/usage.md

 <script>
     $('#mediaplayer').mediaelementplayer({
     	pluginPath: "/path/to/shims/",
-	// When using jQuery's `mediaelementplayer`, a `player` argument
+	// When using jQuery's `mediaelementplayer`, an `instance` argument
 	// is available in the `success` callback
-    	success: function(mediaElement, originalNode, player) {
+    	success: function(mediaElement, originalNode, instance) {
 	        // do things
         }
     });